OWLeeMod/android/readme.md

 To get started with OWLee-Mod, you'll need to get familiar with [Git and Repo](http://source.android.com/download/using-repo).

-To initialize your local repository using the ParanoidAndroid trees, use a command like this:
+To initialize your local repository using the OWLee-Mod trees, use a command like this:

-    repo init -u git://github.com/OWLee-Mod/manifest.git -b kitkat
+    repo init -u git://github.com/OWLee-Mod/android.git -b kitkat

 Then to sync up: